MenendezON/PostgreSQL/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, you can support me by click on the start
+If you like this project, you can support me by clicking on the start

 <p align="right">(<a href="#readme-top">back to top</a>)</p>